freeCodeCamp/league-for-good/README.md

 This is a free, open-source web application designed to help sports leagues track their player and team stats, and simplify the other day-to-day tasks involved with team management.
 It was designed to accommodate many popular sports.

+## Join Us On Slack!

+You can now join us on slack.
+[Get Invite Here](https://fcc-slack-invite.herokuapp.com/)

 ## Getting Started

 ### Prerequisites